-- i) The housing scheme delivers approximately 110 new homes of a variety of house types and tenures, including a minimum of 31% affordable homes; - iii) Of the total number of open market homes, a minimum of 5% are made available as serviced self-built plots; - iv) The land is made available for the implementation of the convenience retail and medical services schemes prior to the occupation of the first dwelling; - The convenience food retail scheme comprises a single building of a gross floor area of no more than 250 m2, dedicated delivery area and car parking; - vi) The medical services scheme comprises a single building and car parking; - vii) There is vehicular access to the site from Addison Road; - viii) The mature trees and hedgerows within and on the site boundary are retained and enhanced as part of the landscape scheme, with the exception of the hedgerow on part of Addison Road, where its loss will enable access to the site to be achieved and visibility to the convenience food store and medical services facility; - ix) The public open space comprises a children's play area, an informal recreation space and a balancing pond of ecological value; - x) The layout makes provision for the retention of the Public Right of Way that crosses the site and excludes development on land subject to flood risk; - xi) The scheme has full regard to sustaining and enhancing the setting to the designated heritage assets on West Street in terms of its layout, plot orientation and building heights in that part of the site; and - xii) The layout and the orientation and building forms respond to the topography of the site and to the presence of glimpse views through the site to the existing village.
+- i) The housing scheme delivers up to 110 new homes of a variety of house types and tenures, including a minimum of 31% affordable homes; - ii) Of the total number of open market homes, a minimum of 5% are made available as serviced self-built plots; - iii) The land is made available for the implementation of the convenience retail and medical services schemes prior to the occupation of the first dwelling; - iv) The convenience food retail scheme (class A1) comprises a single building of a net retail floor area of no more than 280 m, dedicated delivery area and car parking; - The medical services scheme comprises a single building and car parking; - vi) There is vehicular access to the site from Addison Road; - vii) The mature trees and hedgerows within and on the site boundary are retained and enhanced as part of the landscape scheme, with the exception of the hedgerow on part of Addison Road, where its loss will enable access to the site to be achieved and visibility to the convenience food store and medical services facility but should be offset by biodiversity improvements elsewhere within the landscape scheme; - viii) The public open space comprises a children's play area, an informal recreation space and a balancing pond of ecological value; - ix) The layout makes provision for the retention of the Public Right of Way that crosses the site and excludes development on land subject to flood risk: - x) The scheme has full regard to preserving and enhancing the setting to the designated heritage assets on West Street in terms of its layout, plot orientation and building heights in that part of the site; and - xi) The layout will provide an attractive green setting to the front of Nos.
+1 and 3 Addison Road to protect their contribution to the character of the village and will provide a public view through the development from Addison Road to the open farmland to the south west of the settlement; and - xii) A planning obligation is agreed to provide a financial contribution towards the cost of improving access to the site from the village by public transport. - xiii) The scheme layout should provide appropriate green infrastructure to ensure a net gain in biodiversity for the site".

-In the event the convenience food store or medical services schemes are not implemented within two years after the date of the occupation of the final dwelling or four years after the date the planning permission is implemented, whichever is the later, then the land made available for those purposes may be used for housing uses, provided the scheme delivers a minimum of 50% affordable housing.
+In the event the convenience food store or medical services schemes are not implemented within two years after the date of the occupation of the final dwelling or four years after the date the planning permission is implemented, whichever is the later, then the land made available for those purposes may be used for an additional housing scheme, provided that additional scheme delivers a minimum of 50% affordable housing.